 Indianapolis, IN 46206

 Write your club name or club number on the memo line of the check so your club’s efforts can be recognized.

 Download Gift form for Aktion Club, Builders Club, K-Kids, Key Club and Kiwanis Clubs here

 Download Gift form for Circle K Clubs here

-Online ordering for 2018 is open!
+Online ordering for 2019 is open!
 Please order your boxes using our online form.
-Families and individuals can order before October 12, 2018 and schools and groups can order until October 24, 2018
+Families and individuals can order through October 14, 2019 and schools and groups can order through October 24, 2019.

-Regular orders will start shipping after September 12th.
+Regular group orders will start shipping after September 9, 2019.
 Please allow up to 5 business days for your order to be processed for shipping.
 Most orders will be shipped via UPS Ground.
 When your order ships you will receive a shipping confirmation email with tracking information.
-If you have any issues please email us r call 1.800.FOR.KIDS with your tracking number, if possible.
+If you have any issues please email us or call 1.800.FOR.KIDS with your tracking number, if possible.